pratik-276/Analyzing-CIA-Factbook-Data-Using-SQL/README.md

 # Analyzing CIA Factbook Data Using SQL
- This project aims to analyse the database and try answerig various question through it
+ This project aims to analyse the database and try answering various question through it